You’re wearing a clinical-grade sensor. Are you using it?

 Sleep architecture

-Modern wearables don’t just track how long you sleep — they estimate sleep stages:
+Modern wearables do not just track how long you sleep.
+They estimate sleep stages:

-- Deep sleep — Physical recovery, memory consolidation, immune function.
-Most adults need 1-2 hours per night.
+- Deep sleep: physical recovery, memory consolidation, immune function.
+Most adults need 1 to 2 hours per night.

-- REM sleep — Emotional processing, creativity, learning.
-Should constitute 20-25% of total sleep.
+- REM sleep: emotional processing, creativity, learning.
+Should sit around 20 to 25% of total sleep.

 Tracking sleep architecture reveals patterns invisible to you.
-You might sleep 8 hours but get almost no deep sleep — explaining why you wake up tired.
+You might sleep 8 hours and get almost no deep sleep, which explains why you wake up tired.

 Blood oxygen (SpO2)

 Nighttime SpO2 monitoring can reveal sleep-disordered breathing.
-Repeated drops below 90% during sleep may indicate sleep apnea — a condition that affects an estimated 1 billion people worldwide, most of whom are undiagnosed.
+Repeated drops below 90% during sleep may indicate sleep apnea, a condition affecting an estimated one billion people worldwide, most of whom are undiagnosed.
+This is worth flagging to a real doctor, not ignoring.

 Skin temperature